-I have finally realized, though, that my gift is still here–still in tact.
-The problem, however, is that I have been been neglecting my body and soul, and the price for doing that is steep.
+I have finally realized, though, that my gift is still here–still intact.
+The problem, however, is that I have been neglecting my body and soul, and the price for doing that is pretty awful.
 I have been praying, but it’s clear that I need a deeper connection with God.
 I have been working out, but I need more of that, too.
-And I have also been failing to change a few crappy habits that are holding me back.

 In my search for answers, it’s become clear that without change, my answers won’t come–well, at least not the answers that I need.
 Changing how I do things daily is the answer.
 That’s the only thing that makes sense right now.